OpenISDM/Lbeacon-Gateway/README.md

 server_ip                       | The Server IP address.
-send_port                       | The port which the Server is prepared to receive messages. recv_port                       | The port which the Gateway is prepare to receive messages. critical_priority               | The priority nice for critical priority. high_priority                   | The priority nice for higher priority. normal_priority                 | The priority nice for normal priority. low_priority                    | The priority nice for lower priority.
+send_port                       | The port which the Server is prepared to receive messages. recv_port                       | The port which the Gateway is prepare to receive messages. time_critical_priority               | The priority nice for critical priority. high_priority                   | The priority nice for higher priority. normal_priority                 | The priority nice for normal priority. low_priority                    | The priority nice for lower priority.